Introduction: Makin' Buckboard Bacon!

 Once your smoker (or oven) is up to temp, wash your hands and put the butts on.
 I put in digital temp probes, you can also use a digital instant read thermometer.
 Use a bi-metal analog thermometer if that's all you have.

-Add your favorite smoking wood, I used hickory.
+Add your favorite smoking wood, I used hickory, apple is also a great choice.
 Don't over do the smoke, 3-4 chunks of wood is probably plenty.

 Close up the smoker and crack a beverage.